yosuke-yagishita/puromane-30458/README.md

 ### Association

 - has_many :project_users
-- has_many :projects, through: project_users
+- has_many :projects, through: :project_users
 - has_many :tasks

 ## projects テーブル